4paradigm/OpenMLDB/docs/en/maintain/scale.md

   flow    4   1    172.27.128.31:8541  follower  0min       yes       kNoCompress    0        0           0.000
   flow    4   1    172.27.128.32:8541  follower  0min       yes       kNoCompress    0        0           0.000
 ```
-**illustrate**: Migrating replicas can also be done by deleting replicas and then adding new ones.
+Note that, migrating replicatins can also be done by deleting replicatins and then adding new ones.

-## Shrinkage capacity
+## Scale-In

-Capacity reduction refers to reducing the number of nodes in an existing cluster.
+Scaling in your cluster is to reduce the number of nodes in the cluster.

-### 1 Select the node that you want to go offline
+### Step 1.
+Selecting the node that you want to go offline
-### 2 Migrate shards on nodes that need to be taken offline to other nodes
+### Step 2.
+Migrating partitions on nodes that need to be taken offline to other nodes
-* Run the showtable command to view the fragment distribution of the table
+* Run the `showtable` command to view the partitions of a table
-* Run the Migrage command to migrate to another node.
-If the leader exists on the offline node, you can run the Changeleader command to switch the leader to another node
+* Run the `migrage` command to migrate the targeted partitions to another node.
+If the leader exists on the offline node, you can run the `changeleader` command to switch the leader to another node
-### 3 Offline node
+### Step 3.
+Make the targeted node offline
-Execute stop command
+Execute `stop` command
 ```bash
 sh bin/start.sh stop tablet
 ```
-If nameserver is deployed on the node, disable nameserver
+If nameserver is deployed on the node, you need to disable the nameserver.
 ```bash
 sh bin/start.sh stop nameserver
 ```
-**note**：At least two Nameserver nodes are required to maintain high availability
+Note that, at least two Nameserver nodes are required to maintain high availability